Talking to NIH Staff About Your Application and Grant

 Contacting a PO Before Submitting an Application

 Before submitting an application, contact the PO who manages grants in your scientific area.
-NIGMS POs are more than willing to talk to applicants about whether their applications are relevant to the NIGMS mission, help identify the appropriate study section, and discuss details such as budget and scope of work.
+NIGMS POs are more than willing to consider whether your application may be relevant to the NIGMS mission, help identify the appropriate study section, and discuss details such as budget and scope of work.

-Once you identify a PO who is likely to be involved in your research area, send them an email with a brief description of yourself and your work and ask if they have time to talk in the next week or so.
+Once you identify a PO who is likely to be involved in your research area, send them an email with a brief description of your work.
 If this initial contact isn’t the appropriate PO, they’ll usually be able to point you in the right direction.
 NIGMS staff try to respond as quickly as they can; typically, responses to routine inquiries can be expected within 1 to 2 business days.
 If you don't hear back from the PO for a week, please contact them again.

 Communication During the Review and Post-Award Phases